What is Reading 360?

-- Training & Coaching – Provide additional support for both teachers in classrooms and future teachers around literacy instruction.
+- Training & Coaching – Provide additional support for both teachers in classrooms and future teachers around foundational literacy instruction.

-- Implementation Networks– Establish and fund regional district networks focused on literacy and high quality materials.
+- Implementation Networks – Establish and fund regional district networks focused on literacy and high-quality materials.

 - Online Tool – Feature video-based lessons, teacher implementation supports, at-home family reading resources, and leader guidance documents.